 Anxiety Symptoms and Panic Attacks

 To add to this unhappy list, stress at work is worsened because your lack of ability to concentrate, or your feelings of disinterest, make you unable to do your job to your full ability.
 Worrying about making mistakes adds to the feelings of stress, anxiety and worry.
 When you suffer stress at work, this may also have a knock-on effect on those working with you, causing them to experience anxiety, too.
-Anxiety often causes insomnia too as many people with stress, anxiety and panic start to worry at night, leading to insomnia and sleep problems.
-This is then added to the list of things you worry about.
+Anxiety often causes insomnia too as many people with stress, anxiety and panic start to worry at night.
+This leads to insomnia and sleep problems.
+You then add this to the list of things you worry about.

 Stress management Techniques